 A voice instructor who is registered and in good standing with the National Association of Teachers of Singing is a suggestion, but take note that a teacher with this credential will definitely cost money.
 If you are on a budget and would like to learn in a less expensive way, you can always opt to learn how to sing online.
 Again, choosing online lessons needs to be done with discretion.

 Taking Online Lessons for Singing

 Will singing lessons online work for you?
-As mentioned, if you’re on a budget or aren’t able to find a good singing instructor or vocal coach learning singing online is your best bet.
+As mentioned, if you’re on a budget or aren’t able to find a good singing instructor or vocal coach learning sing online is your best bet.
 This is better than not taking any lessons or being stuck with a teacher you aren’t satisfied with.
 You have to remember that the rules covering face-to-face singing instruction apply to the online method as well.